GEizaguirre/terasort-lithops/README.md

 Implementation of the TeraSort benchmark (a distributed sort), built on Lithops.
 It is based on [this Spark implementation of the Terasort benchmark](https://github.com/ehiggs/spark-terasort).

-Tasks are executed on cloud functions and intermediate and output data is stored in object storage.
+Tasks are executed on cloud functions, object storage is used for reading & writing data (including the exchange of itnermediate files).

-To generate the input dataset, we recommend the [Lithops TeraGen implementation](https://github.com/gfinol/teragen-lithops).
+To generate the input dataset, we recommend the [Lithops TeraGen implementation](https://github.com/gfinol/teragen-lithops)!
+Our TeraSort implementation is designed to be used on the Ascii version of the TeraGen.

 ## Installation